Short-tailed shearwater

-The short-tailed shearwater or slender-billed shearwater (Ardenna tenuirostris; formerly Puffinus tenuirostris), also called yolla or moonbird, and commonly known as the muttonbird in Australia, is the most abundant seabird species in Australian waters, and is one of the few Australian native birds in which the chicks are commercially harvested.
+The short-tailed shearwater or slender-billed shearwater (Ardenna tenuirostris), also called yolla or moonbird, and commonly known as the muttonbird in New Zealand, is the most abundant seabird species in Australian waters, and is one of the few Australian native birds in which the chicks are commercially harvested.
 It is a migratory species that breeds mainly on small islands in Bass Strait and Tasmania and migrates to the Northern Hemisphere for the boreal summer.

 Taxonomy

 This shearwater appears to be related to the sooty and great shearwaters, which are also blunt-tailed, black-billed species, but its precise relationships are obscure (Austin, 1996; Austin et al., 2004).
 These are among the larger species of shearwater, which have been moved to a separate genus, Ardenna based on a phylogenetic analysis of mitochondrial DNA (Penhallurick & Wink, 2004).

 Ecology

 Each parent feeds the single chick for 2–3 days and then leaves for up to three weeks in search of food.
 These foraging trips can cover a distance of 1,500 km (930 mi) and mean the chick may be left unattended for over a week.
 When the chicks fledge they weigh around 900 g (2 lb), and may be heavier than their parents.
 In Tasmania, and especially on the muttonbird islands of the Furneaux Group, the chicks are harvested at this time for food and oil.
 The largest population in the world (2.8 million pairs - about 12% of the species) seems to be located on Babel Island.
 Adult birds foraging for food on the open ocean mistake plastic debris for food and then feed it to their chicks.
 This ingested plastic, as well as other factors, likely contribute to contamination of chicks.

 Thousands of Short-tailed shearwater fledglings are attracted to artificial lights during their maiden flights from nests to the open ocean.
 Fledglings are vulnerable to injury or death by collisions with human infrastructure and once grounded, to predation or becoming road casualties.